signalfx/aws-log-collector/README.md

 * `SPLUNK_METRIC_URL` set to Real-time Data Ingest url from your account.
 That is the same endpoint as above, but without the suffix.
 In our example, the value would be `https://ingest.us0.signalfx.com`.
 Splunk uses this to monitor the usage and adoption of aws-collector-lambda.

 ##### 5) Tag the lambda
-Tag the lambda function you've created with a tag consisting of a key `splunk-log-collector-id` and value containing region code, for example `splunk-log-collector-id:af-south-1`.
+Tag the lambda function you've created with a tag consisting of a key `splunk-log-collector-id` and value containing region code, for example `splunk-log-collector-id`: `af-south-1`.

 ##### 6) Wait (up to ~15 minutes)
 The tag which you have just added is used by Splunk Observability backend to discover your lambda function.
 Once it is discovered, the backend will start managing lambda triggers.